sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 #### 1.3.2.1.Internal Registration Authority

 Sectigo operates its own internal RA that allows retail customers as well as all customers of Reseller Partners along with some of Sectigo's Resellers to manage their Certificate lifecycle, including application, issuance, renewal and revocation.
-Sectigo's RA adheres to Sectigo's CPS.
+Sectigo's RA adheres to this Sectigo's CPS.

 For the issuance of S/MIME Certificates this RA is also equipped with automated systems that validate domain control.
 For that minority of S/MIME Certificates for which the validation of domain control is not possible by completely automated means, the specially trained and vetted staff that Sectigo employs in its RA have the ability to cause the issuance of Certificates – but only when they are authenticated to Sectigo's issuance systems using two-factor authentication.

-Sectigo's internal RA, together with its staff and systems, all fall within the scope of Sectigo's WebTrust for CAs certification.
+Sectigo's internal RA, together with its staff and systems, all fall within the scope of Sectigo's audit certification.

 #### 1.3.2.2.External Registration Authority